The limits to growth

 Imagine there is a lake in a distant forest.
 On the surface of the lake a plant is growing.
 It suffocates all life below.
 The plant has already been there for a 1,000 days and it grows at a rate of 100% each day.
 If the lake is already covered half by the plant then how many days are left to save the remaining life in the lake?
 The correct answer is one day.

 The plant doubles in size in one day.
 As the lake is already half covered, it will be fully covered the next day.
 It doesn’t matter that the plant was there already for 1,000 days.
 This is the power of exponential growth.
 And it ends suddenly.
-As soon as the lake is fully covered, the plant has no more room for growth.
+As soon as the lake is fully covered, there is no more room for growth.
 For every leaf the plant adds, another has to die.

 The lake represents Earth.
 The plant represents humanity.
 The leafs are people like you and me.
-No more room for growth may mean that for every child that is born, someone has to die.
+No more room for growth may mean that for every child that is born, someone else has to die.
 It is estimated that as of 1971 humans use more of the Earth’s resources than nature can replenish.
 Currently we use one-and-a-half times as much as nature can replace.
-By 2050 three Earths may be needed to sustain humanity.
-Make no mistake, this is the “last day”.
+By 2050 three Earths may be needed to sustain humanity.1 Make no mistake, this is the ‘last day’.

 The end may come suddenly.
 Most people don’t see it coming.
-Some people believe that the end can’t be avoided.
+Others believe that it can’t be avoided.
 They are preparing for the worst.
-In 1970 a group of scientists called the Club Of Rome predicted “the end” when natural resources would run out.
-They expected it to happen shortly after the year 2000.
-It didn’t happen until now, but that doesn’t mean that the current path of humanity can continue for much longer.
+In 1972 a group of scientists called the Club Of Rome predicted ‘the end’ when natural resources would run out.
+They claimed it would happen shortly after the year 2000.2 It didn’t happen until now, but that doesn’t mean that the current path of humanity can continue for much longer.

 This is the end